armannaj/armannaj.github.io/_posts/2023-12-18-reactjs-text-handling-span.md

 ## Solution 2: Wrap texts with

-This is what I have decided to do for my [recommendation ai](https://taranify.app) web app.
+This is what I have decided to do for my [mood recommendation ai](https://www.taranify.com) web app.
 It's easy and effective.
 All you need to do is to avoid using bare texts and Always Always Always put your texts in between `<span></span>` .

 This way, when Chrome or other browsers replace the text with nodes, the node around it stays the same and therefore react would not lose its reference to the node.